jedcn/coffeelint-prefer-poet-mode/README.md

    problems.
 1. Add this module as a `devDependency`: `npm install -D coffeelint-prefer-poet-mode`.
 2. Update your `coffeelint.json` configuration file as described below.
-3. Modify coffeelint to use this customm rule.
-For example, If you run `coffeelint` from the command line, you might do this:
+3. Modify coffeelint to use this custom rule.
+For example, If you run `coffeelint` from the command line, you might do this: `coffeelint --rules node_modules/coffeelint-prefer-poet-mode`
-   `--rules node_modules/coffeelint-prefer-poet-mode`

 ## Configuration